h2020-westlife-eu/virtualfolder/doc/installation-guide/development-installation.md

 cd wp6-vm/vf-standalone-bin/
 ```

-- Standalone from Source Codes - based on clean Scientific Linux 7 - no dependency on online repositories at all, recommended for preparing off-line deployment.
+- Standalone from Source Codes - based on clean Scientific Linux 7 - no dependency on online repositories at all.
+Initial VM image size = 665 MB, boot and bootstrap download 320 MB.
+Recommended for preparing off-line deployment.
 ```
 cd wp6-vm/vf-standalone-src-sl7/
 ```